-There are currently 328 condos for sale in San Francisco.
-And 184 of them have been on the market for 30 days.
-It’s highly likely that these 184 sellers are wondering why their particular properties aren’t selling if the San Francisco market is so hot.
+There are currently almost 400 condos for sale in San Francisco.
+And more than half of them have been on the market for 21 days or more—that’s a lot of sellers who are probably wondering why their properties aren’t selling if the San Francisco market is so hot.

 1. Very high HOA dues.
 This is probably the biggest factor when a buyer considers a condo purchase.
 Buyers are preapproved with a certain monthly HOA range—most typically between $300-$500.
 However, when condos carry HOAs in excess of this range, the buyer pool immediately narrows.
 Add to that any known HOA increases to come, and that condo becomes more challenging to sell.